Physician-Scientist Training Program Content and Eligibility

 Combined Residency and Fellowship Program

 The University's Internal Medicine residency program provides training within a diverse patient population across three dedicated teaching hospitals.
-Faculty are nationally recognized for educational leadership, mentorship, and support in scholarship and research.
-Trainees may choose two years of clinical training (short track), or opt for three years.
+PSTP trainees are encouraged to short-track clinical training, completing residency in two years through effective Internal Medicine scheduling and support.

-In-depth training in research, or combined research and clinical training, is available in any one of these subspecialty fellowships:
+After residency, in-depth combined research and clinical training is available in any of these subspecialty fellowships:

 - Cardiovascular Diseases